-What makes an ideal arena footing?
+What constitutes ideal footing?

 What makes the worst arena footing?

-Anything resulting in an arena that you would describe as too deep, too hard, too loose, too dusty, shifting, rolling, and not draining.
-A poor arena footing will steal confidence and cause unsoundness – the damage might not happen within one ride, but the accumulation of days, weeks, months of riding on improper footing will take it’s toll and take your equine partner to the vet clinic, eventually.
+Anything resulting in an arena that you would describe as too deep, too hard, uneven, too loose, too dusty, shifting, rolling, and not draining.
+A poor arena footing will steal confidence and cause unsoundness – the damage might not happen within one ride, but the accumulation of days, weeks, months of riding on improper arena footing will take it’s toll and take your equine partner to the vet clinic, eventually.

 Common complaints we hear all of the time: